Approver(s):

 Emotional Support Animal Documentation

-1. The credentials of the reliable third party health care professional.
+- The credentials of a reliable third-party health care professional.

 Documentation should be typed and submitted on official letterhead by a qualified health care professional who is licensed in the area for which the diagnosis is made and who is licensed in the student’s home state or in Texas.

-The provider must have an ongoing therapeutic relationship with the student over a period of 3 months or more.
+The provider must have an established ongoing therapeutic relationship with the student.
+An established therapeutic relationship is defined as a relationship in which a client, under the professional counseling services of a licensed mental health provider, has engaged in assessment, treatment, or therapeutic intervention over a reasonable period of time, with the expectation of continued sessions, subject to confidentiality and professional standards, and not yet formally terminated.
 Their name, title, specialty, license or certification credentials, license number, and provider’s contact information must be included on the documentation submitted to the Office of Student Accessibility Services.

 Note: There are individuals and organizations that sell ESA certification or registration documents online.
 These documents do not convey any rights under the ADA.